benblack769/NNetExperiments/README.md

 I think this is a fundamental difference in software thought, which requires new debugging tools, new tests, new debugging thought processes, and maybe even new hardware.
 Instead of thinking about an instruction pointer going around, we need to think about data changing, its interactions with data around it, how it accumulates, increments, and compounds.
 We need visualizations which allows us to see how the data is changing, not which instruction the computer is following.

-In order to accomplish this, I made a tools that save values in the network to a file, and a tool which uses MatPlotlib to create a visualization of that data.
+In order to accomplish this, I made a tools that save values in the network to a file (plot_utility.py), and a tool which uses MatPlotlib to create a visualization of that data (plot_data.py).
 More about this later.

 ## Actual Implementations and Some Results